 The complexity of the replication machinery favours the use of simple model systems to dissect problems of protein structure, function and regulation.
 Indeed, much of what we know about the eukaryotic replication apparatus has come from model system studies.
 In the MacNeill lab, research is primarily focused on dissecting the molecular biology of chromosomal DNA replication and genome stability using two contrasting genetically-tractable model systems, the eukaryotic fission yeast Schizosaccharomyces pombe and the halophilic archaeon Haloferax volcanii.
-In addition to this, we also study the replication machinery of the parasitic protozoan Trypanosoma brucei and in the T5-like bacteriophages (Demerecviridae).
+In addition to this, we also study the molecular biology of T5-like bacteriophages (Demerecviridae), DNA ligase enzymes encoded by diverse bacteriophages and viruses, and carbohydrate-processing enzymes in haloarchaea.
 We use a variety of methods to address questions of protein structure and function within the chromosome replication apparatus, including genetics and molecular biology, biochemistry, structural biology and bioinformatics.

 Chromosomal DNA replication in eukaryotes